chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

     weight = 30
 +++

-This guide walks your through the four parts to set up Chef Workstation on your computer.
+This guide walks you through the four parts to set up Chef Workstation on your computer.

 * [Configure Ruby Environment]({{< relref "#configure-ruby-environment" >}})
 * [Set up your chef-repo]({{< relref "#setup-your-chef-repo" >}}) for storing your cookbooks